izzyswe/JobTracker/README.md

 Install openpyxl: `pip3 install openpyxl`

 ## RUN THE PROGRAM
-Currently, not in app form BUT... <br>
+Currently, not in app form (nor is it even remotely ready) BUT... <br>
 Run in the terminal by typing...`python3 jobtracker.py`<br>

 and then read the options in the menu